 4. Skipping Safety Gear

-Safety gear can be in all forms; this can prevent injuries and also help to ride comfortably in all light conditions, like dawn dusk, or even in poor weather.
+Protection alternatives can be in all forms; this can prevent injuries and also help to ride comfortably in all light conditions, like dawn dusk, or even in poor weather.
 You have eyewear and headwear for your head, and the repair tool kit will help you be of some use and rather not be stranded without help.

 Always wear a helmet; this is non-negotiable.
 And we use this light and reflective clothing and headlights to see and be visible to others on the biking trails.

-5. Riding with Flat tires
+5. Riding road bikes with Flat tires

 When the tires flat out, we change it immediately or pump it up as necessary.
 If not, be ready for the consequences.
 This can bottom out on bumps, damage the tires, inner tube, and rims, and in turn, the cost of repair goes high.